Update

 Intensity

-Delivered as the final professional layer, shaped around final-year readiness goals.
+Final professional layer, shaped around final-year readiness goals.

 Output pattern